bdcuongvn83/shoppingcart_angular_net/README.md

 # Features:

+The application is a shopping website (Front-end: Angular, Back-end: .NET Framework ) that currently supports essential features such as:
-- Home Screen: Allows users to search for products.
+- Product Search: Allows users to search for products by name.

-- Product Screen: Manages CRUD operations for products.
+- Product Management: Includes functionalities to create, update, and delete products.

-- Login Screen: Supports user login with username and password
-Front-end: Angular, Back-end: .NET Framework
+- User Registration & Login: Users can sign up and log in using their credentials.
+- Authentication: Secured access to APIs using JWT (JSON Web Token) for user verification.

+Additional features such as shopping cart and order placement are planned and will be implemented soon.

 ## Frondend: (Angular)
 **Technical Details:**